hyhy26157/-3-Control-Chart-for-Train-Defect/README.md

 ### Data

-Data showcase in this case study are gathered from a train operator based in a highly populated city with warm climate all seasons.
+Data showcase in this case study are train defect data gathered from a train operator based in a highly populated city with warm climate all seasons.
 Reported faults are between 2019-Jan to 2022-May.
 Sensitive information has been replaced with a dummy information.

 #### Dataset 1 (Train Defect Data) - Train defect data.